Rangam Blog

 By acknowledging and supporting this diversity, companies can tap into a vastly wider talent pool and cultivate a more engaged, productive workforce.

-Flexible work arrangements take many forms — from remote work options and flexible hours to job sharing and generous parental leave policies.
+Flexible work arrangements take many forms — from location independent work options and flexible hours to job sharing and generous parental leave policies.
 But proper work-life balance goes beyond mere policies.

 It requires a fundamental shift in corporate culture — one where we prioritize outcomes over face time and where taking time for personal commitments is viewed as a strength rather than a weakness.